rrajvardhan/SH-T/README.md

 Install Visual Studio 2026 with **Desktop development with C++**, along with CMake, Git, and vcpkg.

-> Windows support is currently untested.
-If you get it working and find anything that needs fixing, feel free to open a PR.
+> Installation should work, but complete functionality is currently untested.
+If you run into Sol2 compatibility issues, make sure you're using a supported Lua version (5.1–5.4) and that CMake is picking up the correct Lua headers and libraries.
+Multiple Lua installations can cause CMake to use the wrong version, which may lead to build errors.

 Then clone, build, and run: